 History

-The History Department at Acle Academy aims to create globally aware citizens who are equipped to thrive in the wider world.
+The History Department at Acle Academy aims to create globally aware, active citizens who are equipped to thrive in the wider world.

 Rationale:

-The History Curriculum will develop a variety of skills which include analysis and evaluation of sources and interpretations.
-History students will become proficient at making and supporting relevant inferences and of reaching judgements based on their understanding of events.
-Students will extend their knowledge throughout Key Stage 3 and understand how topics intertwine.
-The sequencing of the topics will enable students to understand concepts such as change and continuity and how this is repeated throughout history.
-For example, students will study ‘empire’ in year 7 and recognise the significance of imperialism throughout the centuries, culminating in the study of the British Empire in year 9.
-History students will develop a breadth of knowledge of the topics they study and will be able to regularly demonstrate their knowledge in formative assessments.
+The History Curriculum will provide students with a myriad of opportunities to develop the essential set of skills they’ll need to navigate the modern world and various sources of news and information they will encounter.
+Students will learn to analyse evidence, evaluate the views of others and form their own, substantiated judgements about the events they study and the world in which they live.
+History students will become proficient at making and supporting relevant inferences and will engage with a range of second-order concepts, e.g. significance, change and continuity, cause and consequence, similarity and difference, to enhance their understanding of the past and its impact on society today.
+The sequencing of topics allows students to encounter key concepts in a varied range of contexts to further embed their learning and expose them to the sheer breadth of human experience.
+For example, students will study the concepts of ‘empire’ and ‘migration’ in year 7 and recognise the significance of imperialism throughout the centuries, culminating in the study of the British Empire in year 9.
+History students will develop a breadth of knowledge of the topics they study and will be able to regularly demonstrate their knowledge in formative and summative assessments.
 Similarly, students will develop their historical vocabulary and be able to apply it both verbally and in their writing.

 Equally, by developing their knowledge and understanding of historical events they will be able to make sense of a complex, diverse and changing world.
-Students will learn where places are, and about their different cultures.
+Students will learn where places are, about their different cultures and through this will be more aware of the diversity of human experience and therefore respectful of this.
 History students will develop the skills which allow them to explore political and social issues in society and equip them with the ability to become responsible citizens.
 They will understand the diversity of the world in which they live and how it has evolved through time.

 Learning Journey & Schemes of Learning